 TexasLawHelp.org has the following family law answer forms.

-- If you are the respondent in a child name change case, use this form: Respondent’s Answer (Child Name Change)
+- If you are the respondent in a child name change case, review and use the guide I want to change my child’s name. for more information, do-it-yourself forms, and instructions.

 How much does it cost to file an answer?